jeffThompson/CreativeProgramming2/Assignments/Week11_FinalProject.md

 **Please bring at least 20 pages (if your sketchbook is about half the size of a piece of typing paper, 10 if larger) of drawings to class next week.** We'll look at them together and start coding prototypes.

+### FOR THURS, APRIL 19
+**Jeff will be out of town this week presenting a project, so we won't meet as a class!** Please start prototyping your project, with the goal of functional prototypes by next week.
+Just like our last project, fake what you need to and try to get the basic parts of your project implemented.
+If you get stuck or want feedback, I'm happy to help by email or Skype.
+Your projects should show substantial work for next week's in-progress crit.